carpentries-incubator/machine-learning-novice-python/_episodes/04-modelling.md

 ## Regression vs classification

-Our goal is to predict the in-hospital mortality of hospital patients.
-We already have a set of training data with input features and known prediction targets.
 Predicting one or more classes is typically referred to as *classification*.
 The task of predicting a continuous variable on the other hand (for example, length of hospital stay) is typically referred to as a *regression*.

+Note that "regression models" can be used for both regression tasks and classification tasks.
+Don't let this throw you off!

 We will begin with a linear regression, a type of model borrowed from statistics that has all of the hallmarks of machine learning (so let's call it a machine learning model!), which can be written as: